 Symptoms of cocaine withdrawal can be terrifying and dangerous without medical assistance.
-At both our drug rehab in Pennsylvania and Massachusetts, we offer a cocaine detox treatment that provides patients with round-the-clock care and medical assistance.
+At both our drug rehabilitation centers, we offer a cocaine detox treatment that provides patients with round-the-clock care and medical assistance.
 The medical staff that administers our cocaine detox program knows how to safely manage withdrawal symptoms and any other emergencies that may occur during detoxification.

-Clearbrook Treatment Centers has two facilities, one in Massachusetts and one in Pennsylvania, and both offer cocaine detox services to help patients safely begin their recovery.
+Clearbrook Treatment Centers has two facilities, both of which offer cocaine detox services to help patients safely begin their recovery.
 Detoxing from cocaine should be done in a safe and medically controlled environment.
 Following detox, patients can then move on to one of our levels of care such as our residential treatment program.

 If you or a loved one is battling a cocaine addiction, now is the time to get help.
-Our cocaine detox is available at both our rehab center locations in Pennsylvania and Massachusetts.
+Our cocaine detox is available at both our rehab center locations.
 To learn more about admissions and the additional services we offer, contact us today.